grackle-project/grackle/doc/source/Parameters.rst

    provided in the :c:data:`specific_heating_rate` field of the :c:data:`grackle_field_data` struct.
 Default: 0.

+.. c:var:: int use_temperature_floor_field

+   Flag to enable the use of a field array providing a temperature floor for each element.
+When set to 1, temperature floor values should then be set using the :c:data:`temperature_floor` array pointer.
+When enabled, no chemistry or cooling calculations will be performed on an element with a temperature at or below the specified value.
+Default: 0.

 .. c:var:: int use_radiative_transfer

    Flag to signal that arrays of ionization and heating rates from